-You have 3 years to file a personal injury lawsuit in Washington.
-The time period in which you can file is called the "statute of limitations."
-This is a strict deadline.
+You have three (3) years to file a personal injury lawsuit in Washington.
+The time period within which you have to file a lawsuit is called the statute of limitations (SOL).

 Once you file your lawsuit, the clock stops.
 In legal terms, the filing of a lawsuit "tolls" the statute of limitations clock.
 At this point, you have an additional 90 days to serve the defendant notice of your lawsuit.
 This 90 day period is called the "tolling period."
 If you don't serve the defendant within 90 days, the tolling period ends and the statute of limitations clock re-starts.

 Let's see this in practice: You're injured on July 1, 2016, which means the statute of limitations ends June 30, 2019.
 You file your lawsuit on May 30, 2019 (2 years and 11 months of time have elapsed).
 The clock stops, and the 90-day "tolling" period begins.
 You now have until August 30 to serve the defendant before the clock re-starts.